Fortress (1992 film): Plot

-Poe, infatuated with Karen, tells her that if she lives with him, he will treat John well and release him from the mind-wipe chamber.
-She accepts to help John.
-Poe is revealed to be a cyborg, powerfully enhanced by Men-Tel cybernetics.
-Four months later, a heavily pregnant Karen manages to use her access to the prison computer in Poe's quarters to help John by restoring him from his mind-wiped state.
-Karen steals a holographic map and gives it to Abraham to give to John.
-Meanwhile, D-Day dismantles Maddox's Intestinator and uses a magnetic component to pull out the others' Intestinators.
+Poe, infatuated with Karen, tells her that if she lives with him, he will release John from the mind-wipe chamber.
+She accepts.
+Poe is revealed to be a cyborg.
+Four months later, a heavily pregnant Karen uses her access to the prison computer in Poe's quarters to restore John from his mind-wiped state.
+She steals a holographic map and gives it to Abraham to pass on to John.
+D-Day dismantles Maddox's intestinator and uses a component to remove the others' intestinators.

-During their next work shift, John's group puts their Intestinators in an air-duct and stage a brawl, causing Zed to trigger the devices and blow the duct open to prepare their escape.
-Poe promptly flushes the duct with steam and sends in "Strike Clones", networked cyborgs armed with flamethrowers and machine guns.
-Stiggs surrenders and gets shot dead, but the rest of the group kill a Strike Clone, steal its weaponry and use it to destroy the remaining Clones.
+During a work shift, John's group puts their intestinators in an air-duct and stage a brawl, causing Zed to trigger the devices and blow the duct open to prepare their escape.
+Poe promptly flushes the duct with steam and sends in "Strike Clones": networked cyborgs armed with flamethrowers and machine guns.
+Stiggs is shot dead, but the rest of the group seize a Strike Clone and use its weaponry to destroy the remaining Clones.

-Zed alerts Poe of Karen's actions.
-He reveals to her that her child, like all Men-Tel-owned babies, will be extracted in a fatal Caesarean to be made a cyborg.
-Abraham and Karen try to resist but are powerless against the cyborg Poe, and Abraham dies of strangulation.
+Zed alerts Poe to Karen's actions.
+He reveals to her that her child, like all Men-Tel-owned babies, will be extracted by caesarean section and made a cyborg.
+Poe strangles Abraham.

-Hijacking one of the gun turrets and using it as an elevator, John's group travels to Zed's control room.
+Hijacking a gun turret to use as an elevator, John's group travels to Zed's control room.
 John takes Poe hostage and orders him to release Karen.
-Poe gives the order, but Zed refuses the command, stating that Men-Tel does not engage in any negotiations during hostage situations before a gun turret blasts Poe, blowing him to pieces and leaving John's group with no leverage.
-Once brought over to the core computer, D-Day hacks into Zed and accesses a powerful feedback virus confiscated at the start of his sentence.
-He manages to activate the virus after being shot and incapacitated, triggering a complete system crash and causing all automated security to fail, releasing all of the prisoners who promptly escape.
-John and Gomez rescue Karen, hijack a truck, and they escape to Mexico where Karen enters labour in an abandoned barn and gives birth to her and John's child.
+Poe gives the order but Zed refuses, stating that Men-Tel does not negotiate during hostage situations.
+A gun turret kills Poe, leaving John's group without leverage.
+D-Day hacks into Zed and activates a feedback virus, triggering a complete system crash causing all automated security to fail, allowing the prisoners to escape.
+John and Gomez rescue Karen, hijack a truck, and escape to Mexico where Karen enters labour and gives birth to their child, while an INTERPOL red notice is issued for their recapture.